Wosca/BlockBlast-Game-AI-Agent/README.md

 ### Credits: The game's visual design & assets have been borrowed from https://github.com/Kefrov/Blast/.
 Everything else, including the game logic, AI agent, etc. have been implemented by me.

-Steps:
-- [x] Implement the game logic.
-Make BlockBlast playable by humans.
-- [x] Create the game environment for the AI agent.
-- [x] Implement an agent that plays the game randomly.
-- [x] Set up an environment for RL agents
-- [x] Train an gent using PPO
-- [x] Train an agent using DQN
-- [ ] Create infrastructure for comparing the effectiveness of different agents.

 ## How to Run